 The current issue has an introduction that’s written by Cooper Hefner, the CCO of Playboy and the youngest son of its famous creator.
 This manifesto is both admirable and questionable.
-On one hand, I respect his acceptance of the helm for his family’s iconic brand and I appreciate his understanding of history.
-I agree with his view of freedom.
+On one hand, I respect that he is, in effect, at the helm of his family’s iconic brand.
+I appreciate his understanding of history, and I agree with his view of freedom.
 On the other hand, I think that his call-to-arms to the “intellectual battlefield” is overly dramatic.

 Playboy was culturally relevant in the 60s and 70s because there were profound gender, racial, and socioeconomic injustices in America.
 The magazine’s liberal ideals about sex, and politics in general, connected with a lot of people, as shown by circulation numbers that peaked in 1975.
 However, the beginning of the decline began in 1969 when ARPANET became operational and paved the way for the network that became known as the Internet.

-The decline began to accelerate in 1989, the year that Marston and Cooper Hefner’s mother, Kimberly Conrad, was Playmate of the Year.
-On 12 March of that year, Tim Berners-Lee invented the World Wide Web, and within the 20 years, print magazines came to a crossroads.
-Playboy has suffered mainly because titillation is freely available on the Web and partly because its mission is to affect how people think and act.
+This decline accelerated in 1989, which coincidentally was the year that Cooper and his brother Marston’s mother, Kimberly Conrad, was Playmate of the Year.
+On 12 March of that year, Tim Berners-Lee invented the World Wide Web.
+Playboy has suffered in the new millennium mainly because titillation is freely available on the Web and partly because its mission, whether anybody recognizes it or not, is to affect how people think and act.

 Playboy and other lifestyle magazines like GQ and Rolling Stone have built their identities as purveyors of (self-proclaimed) sexiness, stylishness, and coolness, but the Web has endless other options.
-In this day and age, projecting yourself as a figure of intellectual, moral, or social authority is setting yourself up for disappointment or embarrassment.
-In spite of any merit that you might have, people can easily ignore you.
+In this day and age, projecting yourself as a figure of intellectual, moral, or social authority is setting yourself up for disappointment or embarrassment because people have access to countless other options.